Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 {% tab title="iOS" %}
 #### Objective C

 Use `prefetchContent` to send a prefetch request to your configured Target server with the `ACPTargetPrefetchObject` array and specified `ACPTargetParameters`.
-The callback will be invoked when the prefetch is complete, which returns null if prefetch completed sucessfully or error message for the prefetch request.
+The callback will be invoked when the prefetch is complete, which returns nil if prefetch completed successfully or error message for the prefetch request.

 #### Syntax